Sony Ericsson P900

+The Sony Ericsson P900 is a Symbian OS v7.0 based mobile phone from Sony Ericsson.
+It was introduced in 2003 and is the successor of the Sony Ericsson P800; like the P800, the P900 uses the UIQ platform.
+The P900 was well received and is sometimes considered one of the best Symbian OS devices to have been released.
+An updated successor was later released called Sony Ericsson P910, while its bigger successor would be Sony Ericsson P990.

+Features

 The P900 can be used without the flip as well.
 This makes the phone more like a PDA, but still usable as a traditional phone.
 The P900 supports Memory Stick Duo cards (but not Memory Stick Pro Duo) up to 128 MB in size, as does the P800.
 However, it has been confirmed that this 128 MB limit is just a software restriction.

-The P900 was well received and is sometimes considered one of the best Symbian OS devices to have been released.